hikerpig/gatsby-project-kb/demo/content/readme.md

 - Auto-generated table of contents.
 - Configurable `mdx` processing system, with the power of `gatsby-plugin-mdx`.

+This demo site has some extra gatsby config apart from `gatsby-theme-kb` itself.
+You can find them on [github](https://github.com/hikerpig/gatsby-project-kb/blob/master/demo/gatsby-config.js).

 ## Working with knowledge management tools

 ### Foam